pappavis/pappavis/README.md

-- 👋 Hi, I’m @pappavis
+- 👋 Hi, I’m an electronics hobbyist
 - 👀 Interested in design & building hobby electronics
 - 🌱 Currently developing a reSID MOS6581-guitar pedal with ESP32 C2 MIDI-support
 - 💞️ Looking for collaborations on analog-digital sound synthesizers